March 22, 2012

 3. In a large frying pan, melt the butter and add the oil on medium-high heat.

-4. In a bowl combine the flour with a small amount of turmeric.
-Coat flounder fillets in the flour mixture, gently shake off any excess flour before placing the fillets onto the hot pan one at a time.
-Lightly brown fish on both sides for a few minutes.
+4. In a bowl, combine the flour with a small amount of turmeric.
+Lightly coat the fillets in the flour mixture, shaking off any excess before placing them in the hot pan.
+Fry the fish on both sides until golden brown and crispy.

-5. Remove from heat and place on a platter.
+5. Remove from heat and transfer to a serving platter.
 Squeeze fresh lime juice or juice of a Seville orange over the fish.

 Serve with sabzi polow (mixed herb rice), salad, and torshi.

-If you find smoked fish to be too salty you may rinse it under cool running water for a few minutes and pat dry.
-I like to wrap smoked fish in aluminum foil with some fresh, dried herbs and bake in the oven for 10-12 minutes.
+If you find smoked fish to be too salty, simply rinse it under cool running water for a few minutes and pat it dry.
+I like to wrap smoked fish in aluminum foil with a handful of fresh and dried herbs, then bake it for 10-12 minutes.

 2- Mahi Doodi - Smoked Whitefish